Bradles73/XBMC-INSTEON/README.md

 XBMC-INSTEON
 ============

-An XBMC addon to active INSTEON Scenes based on XBMC events and user interaction
+An XBMC addon to activate INSTEON Scenes based on XBMC events and user interaction